Noblesse013/CSE370/Lab-Midterm-Prep/Problem: Higher than 75/Approach.md

 ## Table Structure

-The `STUDENTS` table is described as follows:
+The `STUDENTS` table is described as follow:
 - **ID**: Unique identifier for each student.
 - **NAME**: Contains uppercase (A-Z) and lowercase (a-z) letters only.
 - **MARKS**: Represents the marks scored by each student.
 ## Query

 ```sql